-This paleo, healthy Broccoli Salad is jazzed up with a curried cashew cream dressing.
-It’s a quick and easy side dish that is always a crowd pleaser!
+This Vegan Paleo Broccoli Cashew Salad is jazzed up with a curried cashew cream dressing.
+It’s a quick, easy and healthy side that’s always a crowd pleaser!

 Are you confused?
 Do I have you HOOKED as to what on earth I am talking about?
 Yes?